-Homework problems will come in 2 forms:
+Homework problems will come in 3 forms:

 - 1) Book problems: These problems will come right out of your text.
 You must complete these problems and bring your solutions to the next class day.
 Every week you will turn in these problems to be graded.
 The purpose of the book problems is to make sure you are writing out clear step-by-step solutions to prepare you for answering questions on quizzes and tests. - 2) Addition problems: I will write and assign problems which will generally be more challenging.
-These problems will be collected with the book problems.
+These problems will be collected with the book problems. - 3) WeBWork problems: This is an online homework system where you will login and answer questions.
+The link to all webwork problems will be provided through the homework link above.
+To login to WeBWork, use your Brockport net ID and the initial password is your student ID (800...).
+The purpose of using WeBWork is to give you instant feedback on homework problems.
+You will usually have infinitely many opportunities to answer a problem correctly.
+Even though you will not turn in a physical copy of your work I highly recommend generating a pdf of each of your assignments and writing out your solutions carefully as if they are book problems.